danm-de/pcsc-sharp/README.md

 var monitor = new SCardMonitor(contextFactory, SCardScope.System);
 // connect events here..

-/* Attention: this is an example, please do not use anonymous methods
+/* Attention: In order to avoid memory leaks, do not use anonymous methods
- * as event handlers to avoid memory leaks. */ monitor.StatusChanged += (sender, args) =>
+ * as event handlers. */
+monitor.StatusChanged += (sender, args) =>
     Console.WriteLine($"New state: {args.NewState}");